Arus-hub/VR_Rowing_AI_Neural_Network/README.md

 By Aradhya Talawar

 ## Overview
 This project is an exploration into combining Virtual Reality (VR) and Machine Learning (ML) to create a realistic rowing simulation.
 The aim is to simulate the experience of using a two-oar rowing machine, focusing on real-time boat navigation using IMU data from the Oculus Quest 2 VR headset within a Unity-based game environment.
-Our approach eliminates the need for additional sensors on the oars, using ML algorithms to estimate the boat's direction and speed based solely on the headset's IMU readings.
+This approach eliminates the need for additional sensors on the oars, using ML algorithms to estimate the boat's direction and speed based solely on the headset's IMU readings.

 ## Abstract
 The crux of this study lies in harnessing the power of C# to capture live VR headset IMU readings, which are then stored in CSV format.
 A custom ML model, trained using TensorFlow, predicts navigational outcomes that control the in-game boat's direction and speed, all integrated within Unity via the NatML framework.
 The results demonstrate that our ML model effectively translates head movements into meaningful in-game actions, significantly enhancing VR gaming interaction and intuitiveness.